 When exactly mankind first discovered the art of smelting metal is a mystery.
-But what we do know is that tin has always played a major part of the history of our county and up until recent years a vital part of our economy and our culture.
+But what we do know is that tin has always played a major part of the history of Cornwall and its people.
+Up until recent years it was a vital part of our economy and our culture.
+And perhaps one day it will be again.

 Four Thousand Years of History